-- 8.1 We will take your concerns and complaints seriously and, where we have made mistakes, will try to learn from them. - 8.2 If you need help to make your concerns known we will try and assist you.
+We will take your concerns and complaints seriously and, where we have made mistakes, will try to learn from them.
+If you need help to make your concerns known we will try and assist you.
 If you are a young person and need extra assistance the Welsh Government has established MEIC which is a national advocacy and advice helpline for children and young people.
-Advice and support can also be accessed from the Children's Commissioner for Wales. - 8.3 The Governing Body has consulted with staff and pupils on this policy and will consult further if any amendments are made in the future.
+Advice and support can also be accessed from the Children's Commissioner for Wales.